acheype/cantharella/README.md

 ### In production environment

-### Starting the application
+#### Starting the application

-In the production environment, the compose configuration file is the `docker-compose-prod.yml` in the docker directory.
+In the production environment, the compose configuration file is in the `docker/prod` directory.

-Only this file is needed to start the application, the two containers (cantharella.db and cantharella.web) are created from version-tagged image downloaded from the Docker Hub.
+Only this file is needed to start the application, the two containers, `cantharella.db` and `cantharella.web`, are created from the version-tagged image downloaded from the Docker Hub.

-First next to the `docker-compose-prod.yml`, create two config files necessary to define your passwords.
+First next to the `docker-compose-prod.yml`, create two config files needed to define your passwords.
 The first one `cantharella-db.env` must have this content :

     POSTGRES_PASSWORD=thePasswordForTheAdminCountOfTheDB